guru6910/Interview.md/Linux/Question.md

 Package management is the process of handling software packages in a Linux system.
 It involves installing, upgrading, configuring, and removing software applications and their dependencies. in that we use package manager like apt and yum, apt is used in Debian based distribution like ubuntu and yum is used in Red Hat based distribution like CentOS.

 65. diffrence between yum & rpm.
+66. diffrence btween `curl` & `wget`.

-66. what is process management ?
+67. what is process management ?

 Process management is refers to manage the process of operating system. manage the processes like creating , scheduling and terminating. in that we also set the nice value for configure priority of processes and range of nice value is -20 to 19.